Wisconsin Licensing Overview for a Cosmetologist

 Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license biannually by March 31st of odd-numbered years.
 This process is simple and can be done online through the Wisconsin Cosmetology Examining Board.

-In the state of Wisconsin, professionals are required to undertake four hours of continuing education credit during each two-year renewal period to renew your license for cosmetologists and estheticians alike.
+In Wisconsin, professionals are required to undertake four hours of continuing education credit during each two-year renewal period to renew the license for cosmetologists and estheticians alike.